HYEONSEOKLEE-Prof/hyeonseoklee-prof.github.io/_pages/research.md

 ## Research Areas
 ### Physiological and ecological responses of crops to environmental conditions,<br>from germination to heading, grain filling, and harvest.
-- Multi-disciplinary approach integrating crop physiology, digital data analytics, and advanced cultivation systems
+- Integrating ecophysiological insights with smart ag-tech
-- Convergence research to bridge fundamental ecophysiological insights with smart agricultural technologies for diverse production environments
+- Multi-disciplinary solutions for diverse production environments

 <br>